Speaker Al-Saadoun Receives Ministers

-(MENAFN- Kuwait News Agency (KUNA)) KUWAIT, Jan 29 (KUNA) -- Speaker of the National Assembly Ahmad Al-Saadoun received at his office on Monday Deputy Prime Minister and Minister of State for Cabinet Affairs Shereeda Al-Mousherji.
+(MENAFN- Kuwait News Agency (KUNA)) KUWAIT, Feb 4 (KUNA) -- National Assembly Speaker Ahmad Al-Saadoun received in his office on Sunday Deputy Prime Minister and Minister of State for Cabinet Affairs Shereeda Al-Mousherji.

+The meeting also included Minister of Social Affairs, Family and Childhood Affairs Sheikh Feras Al-Sabah and Minister of State for National Assembly Affairs, Minister of State for Youth Affairs and Minister of State for Communications, Dawood Marafi. (end)

 Legal Disclaimer: